 Some theologians wrongly teach that there will be no literal thousand-year rule of Christ on planet Earth.
 This teaching is called amillennialism.
 Others wrongly teach that the Church will grow in power and influence, perhaps over thousands or tens of thousands of years, converting billions of people and bringing morality and peace to our planet before Christ returns to execute His final judgment.
 This false teaching is called postmillennialism.

 The establishment of the Kingdom of God on planet Earth will be an awesome event!
 The world throughout history has been waiting for that great milestone!
-We need Christ's return to Earth!
+We need Christ’s return to Earth!
 Mankind has not brought the world lasting peace.
-Scarcely more than 60 years ago, mankind exploded the first nuclear bombs over Hiroshima and Nagasaki.
-For the first time in history, the human race had gained the means to annihilate itself—complete cosmocide became a very real danger.
+Less than 100 years ago, mankind exploded the first nuclear bombs over Hiroshima and Nagasaki.
+For the first time in history, the human race had gained the means to annihilate itself—complete “cosmocide” became a very real danger.

-Most of us are well aware that nuclear war still threatens us in the 21st century!
-We need Christ to return, to bring peace, justice and God's way to mankind!
-The good news is that the one-year period of time called the Day of the Lord, culminates in the announcement of the good news that Christ is taking over all the kingdoms and governments of this world!
+Most of us are well aware that nuclear war still threatens us in the twenty-first century!
+We need Christ to return to bring peace, justice, and God’s way to mankind!
+The good news is that the one-year period of time called the Day of the Lord culminates in the announcement of the good news that Christ is taking over all the kingdoms and governments of this world!